The Pentacon Six System

 If you build up a system consisting of the 80mm Volna, the 120mm Vega and the 250mm Telear, you will have a flexible, compact and lightweight outfit that will cover most situations, with all lenses taking filters of the same size!
 Naturally, if you add a wide angle lens to the outfit, you will need larger filters.

-Most of these lenses are illustrated and tested in the Lens Test section of this website.
+Most of the Russian and Ukrainian lenses listed above are illustrated and tested in the Lens Test section of this website.
 To go to the lens test section, click here.

 For further details of the lenses – number of elements and grouping of elements, variations of the lenses, etc, I refer you to Nathan Dayton's excellent website, www.commiecameras.com